 - Submersible sump pumps

 These are the more “serious” units of the 2.
 As the name suggests, the whole body of the device can be submerged in water.
-In fact, it better be submerged if you want optimal results.
-Such a pump will turn out to be long lasting as it is larger and more powerful.
+In fact, it better to be submerged if you want optimal results.
+Such a pump will turn out to be long-lasting as it is larger and more powerful.

 Additionally, a submersible sump pump will be significantly quittered because the motor and the centrifugal pump will pretty much be underwater the whole time.
 When it comes to aesthetics, you won’t have many troubles because the unit will be almost 100% hidden from eyesight.
 On the downside, the price will be higher than the average.

 - Pedestal style sump pumps

 If you opt for such a pump then you have probably done so out of practicality.
 These units are useful to people who have narrower and deeper sump pits.
 This sort of pump features a long tube that goes underwater.
 At the edge of the stick is where the centrifugal pump is.

 The motor, however, remains on top outside of the water.
 This motor is not waterproof and it should never be submerged.
 You might also hear more noises coming from your basement when the pump is in use.
 A pedestal style sump pump provides you with a much more affordable budget option, though.